IoanaMetaU/MeetUp/README.md

 * User can create a new account
 * User can login
 * User can post a new startup according to a template
-* User can post updates to their startup
 * User can view a feed of startups
-* User can click and see a detailed description of a startup
 * User can filter according to category
 * User can see map of startups

-**Optional Nice-to-have Stories**

-* [fill in your required user stories here]
-* User can search for other users and display their startups
-* User can follow/unfollow another user
-* Users can merge startups/add another user as a collaborator

 ### 2. Screen Archetypes